Vyral/base-template/_posts/2019-01-10-24-secret-staging-guidelines-to-sell-your-home-quickly--for-top-dollar.md

 **8.&nbsp;**Have your home professionally cleaned.

 **9.&nbsp;**Repaint everything.
 For the interior, try an off-white or a beige color.
-This a cheap, easy tip that will bring you a large return, and it also brings us to our next tip…
+This is a cheap, easy tip that will bring you a large return, and it also brings us to our next tip…

 **10.&nbsp;**Remove any wallpaper.
 Wallpaper just isn’t “in” right now.